jundalisay/sp/content/en/research/ranald/hands/chapter-21.md

 A
 child withCHILD TRAINING
 long, straight fingers will not usually

-111
-need to be trained in orderli- ness, but he may require that his interests be broadened. in a child's hand, the line of head is broken or full of When, it islands,
+need to be trained in orderliness, but he may require that his interests be broadened.

+in a child's hand, the line of head is broken or full of

+When,
+it
+islands,